antoinebou12/another-install-script/README.md

 ## The story behind the project

 I started working on the project because I just bought a VPS to host my TeamSpeak and Minecraft server.
 After navigating [r/selfhosting](https://www.reddit.com/r/selfhosted), I saw the multiple of several services/servers that can be simply installed with docker.After learning more on docker and docker-compose to create bash project install script using Test-driven development and documented.
-Also, I found so GitHub repo that tries to do the same thing with their favorite container [IOStack](https://github.com/gcgarner/IOTstack).
+Also, I found so GitHub repo that tries to do the same thing with their favorite container [IOStack](https://github.com/gcgarner/IOTstack) and [sovereign](https://github.com/sovereign/sovereign) and [MediaServrDockerCompose](https://github.com/vaeyo/MediaServer-DockerComposeFiles).
 I am trying to do with this project is to make a simple, extensible and customizable script to add most of Heimdall appand other selfhosted services/servers to easy to install with a simple cli menu.

 ## How to install